oagbaneje/bonobo/docs/guide/introduction.rst

 **Bonobo** is an **Extract Transform Load** framework aimed at coders, hackers, or any other people who are at ease with terminals and source code files.

-It is a **data streaming** solution, that treat datasets as ordered collections of independent rows, allowing to process them "first in, first out" using a set of transformations organized together in a directed graph.
+It is a **data streaming** solution, that treats datasets as ordered collections of independent rows, allowing to process them "first in, first out" using a set of transformations organized together in a directed graph.

 Let's take a few examples.